 Here are our archives

-The archive of Michele Chiapperino, theatrical set designer, watercolour painter, and sculptor, is composed of many works including, watercolours, drawings, set design sketches, costume sketches, sculptures, original theatre playbills, paintings, books, photographs, letters, newspaper articles, anthological DVDs, etc. The material encompasses his forty-year professional career ranging from the theatre and exhibitions to educational activities and publications.
+The archive of Michele Chiapperino, a theater set designer, watercolorist, and sculptor, consists of numerous works, including watercolors, drawings, set designs, costume designs, sculptures, original theater posters, paintings, books, photographs, letters, newspaper articles, DVD anthologies, and more.
+The material encompasses a forty-year professional career spanning theater, exhibitions, educational activities, and publications.

-The collection includes first editions, autographed copies, rare editions, entire series, pamphlets, original playbills and posters and magazines.
-A vast repertoire of literature from various countries predominates the collection.
-The large number of publications linked to the world of cinema, in particular to American cinema, is remarkable.
-A collection of texts on Anglo-Saxon bibliography and bibliology is of specific interest to experts in the sociology of books.
+The library comprises approximately six thousand volumes, divided into Italian, English, German, and French.
+The editions span a period from the eighteenth century to the present day.
+The collection contains first editions, autographed copies, rare editions, entire series, pamphlets, original posters, and magazines.
+A vast selection of literature from various countries dominates the collection.
+A noteworthy number of publications related to the world of cinema, particularly American cinema, is also included.
+Of particular interest for the sociology of books is a collection of texts on Anglo-Saxon bibliography and bibliology.

 Donations

-Christo Vladimir Javacheff, artist and creator of Land Art, was a painter of abstract art in his youth.
-Later on, in collaboration with his wife Jeanne-Claude Denat, he set out to wrap various objects, to the point where he began wrapping large works such as city monuments and buildings, as well as entire landscapes, with large sheets of fabric.
+Christo Vladimir Javacheff, a pioneer of Land Art, was an abstract painter in his youth.
+Later, in collaboration with his wife Jeanne-Claude Denat, he began wrapping various objects, eventually wrapping large-scale works such as monuments and city buildings, as well as entire landscapes, in large canvases.